Chris Turner (footballer, born 1958): Stockport County

-Turner returned to management with Stockport County on 19 December 2004, who were bottom of League One at the time.
+Turner returned to management with Stockport County on 19 December 2004, who were bottom of League One.
 He was unable to turn the "Hatters" around, and County ended the 2004–05 season relegated in last place.
 They went on to struggle in League Two, and Turner left the club by mutual consent on 27 December 2005, with Stockport now five points adrift at the bottom of the Football League.
 His replacement at Edgeley Park, Jim Gannon, managed to keep Stockport out of the relegation zone at the end of the 2005–06 season.

 Return to Hartlepool

-In February 2006, Turner returned to Hartlepool United in the newly-created position of Director of Sport, with Paul Stephenson working as caretaker-manager; Turner's role left him to administer "the club's overseas participation in football tournaments, pre-season planning, conferences and Football League issues".
-On 15 December 2008, Turner took over as caretaker-manager at Hartlepool following the departure of Danny Wilson, in addition to his Director of Sport role at the club.
+In February 2006, Turner returned to Hartlepool United in the newly created position of Director of Sport, with Paul Stephenson working as caretaker manager; Turner's role left him to administer "the club's overseas participation in football tournaments, pre-season planning, conferences and Football League issues".
+On 15 December 2008, Turner took over as caretaker manager at Hartlepool following the departure of Danny Wilson, in addition to his Director of Sport role at the club.
 He then led Hartlepool to a 19th-place finish in League One at the end of the 2008–09 season, two places and one point above the relegation zone.
 Speaking in January 2010, Turner responded to criticism from supporters by saying that "people have to realise to get into the top six is very difficult for the majority of clubs in this division".
 Pools ended the 2009–10 campaign above the relegation zone on goal difference after being deducted three points for fielding an ineligible player as Gary Liddle played against Brighton & Hove Albion when he should have served a suspension.
 On 19 August 2010, Turner resigned from his position at Hartlepool.
 He had previously stated his frustration at what he said was a lack of funds to sign players.
-Over the summer he had released eight players, but was only able to make four new signings.
+Over the summer he had released eight players but was only able to make four new signings.
 His successor, Mick Wadsworth, took the club to a 16th-place finish at the end of the 2010–11 season.

 Later career

 In October 2010, Turner fronted an ultimately unsuccessful bid to purchase Sheffield Wednesday.
 He went on to become chief executive of Chesterfield in December 2011, replacing Carol Wilby.
 He switched roles to director of football in January 2017, before he was made redundant two months later.
 He applied to take charge at Hartlepool for a third time in May 2017, citing 'unfinished business', but was unsuccessful.
 He was appointed as the new sales and marketing manager at Port Vale in November 2017.
 He left the role in June 2018 after being informed of the club's decision to make a change.

-Turner helped to found new club Wakefield A.F.C. in 2019 and was appointed as director of football.
+Turner helped to found a new club Wakefield A.F.C. in 2019 and was appointed as director of football.